✶ Field notes from people who live here — honest, local hotels in Iceland.

 Discover Northwest Iceland’s Top Hiking Trails

 Northwest Iceland is a hiker’s paradise, where rugged fjords meet tumbling waterfalls and ancient lava fields.
 From the remote Westfjords to the Borgarfjörður region, every trail brings a new vista.
-Plan your adventure with Ourhotels.is as your home base and make the most of every step.
+We’ve explored these paths ourselves and can’t wait to share what makes each one special.

 One of the jewels of the Westfjords, Dynjandi cascades over 100 meters in a broad, bridal-veil shape.
-The well-marked path takes you on a steep but manageable climb right to the top.
+The well-marked path takes you on a steep but manageable climb right to the top, with smaller cascades greeting you along the way.

 • Distance: 3.5 km round trip